Ahmed Toufiq: Biography

-Toufiq was born on 22 June 1943 in Marigha Village in the High Atlas.
-After completing his primary and secondary studies in Marrakech, he enrolled at the Faculty of Letters and Human Sciences of Rabat, where he earned a bachelor's degree in history in 1968, then a master's degree in history.
+Toufiq was born on 22 June 1943 in Marigha village (part of the Ouirgane commune) in the High Atlas.
+After completing his primary and secondary studies in Marrakesh, he enrolled at the Faculty of Letters and Human Sciences of Rabat, where he earned a bachelor's degree in history in 1968, then a master's degree in history.
 Toufiq also holds a certificate of Archaeology.
 He presented his PhD in 1979 on the subject of social history in the Moroccan rural areas in the 19th century.

-He started his career as a teacher at L'École Normale Supérieure de Marrakech and taught in a high school in Rabat.
+He started his career as a teacher at L'École Normale Supérieure de Marrakesh and taught in a high school in Rabat.
 Thereafter, he joined the Faculty of Letters and Human Sciences in Rabat, where he served in various roles from 1970 to 1989; lecturer, assistant professor, associate professor.
 He was appointed director of the Institute of African Studies at the Mohammed V University in 1989. holding the position for six years until 1995.
 From 1995 to 2002, he worked as director of the National Library of Morocco.

 In 1989, Toufiq received his first Moroccan Book Prize for his novel Shajarat Hinna' Wa Qamar (A Tree of Henna and a Moon).
 In 2001, he served as a Visiting Professor of Islamic Studies at Harvard Divinity School, affiliated with its Center for the Study of World Religions.

 In November 2002, Toufiq was appointed to the government as Minister for Islamic Affairs.
 He is also a personal advocate of interfaith dialogue and currently sits on the Board of World Religious Leaders for The Elijah Interfaith Institute.
 Toufiq is a Sufi.

+Toufiq is a member of Advisory Committee of UNESCO's Memory of the World Programme.